The Reusable Face Mask Guide

 - Anyone who has trouble breathing, or unable to remove a mask without assistance should not wear a mask.

 Washing machines do a great job at cleaning masks.

-60C with washing detergent will kill viruses.
+40c-60c with detergent will kill viruses.

 You can wash your mask with your normal laundry.

 They can easily be washed by hand too.